nicc777/k8s-kafka-experiment/README.md

 sudo socat TCP-LISTEN:443,fork,reuseaddr TCP:$CLUSTER_ADDRESS:$TRAEFIK_INGRESS_NP_HTTPS
 ```

-You can the `demo.example.tld` to your `/etc/hosts` file for the host IP 127.0.0.1 - the demo API endpoint will available at this address.
+You can the string `demo.example.tld traefik-dashboard.example.tld` to your `/etc/hosts` file for the host IP 127.0.0.1 - the demo API endpoint will available at this address.

+The Traefik dashboard is available at http://traefik-dashboard.example.tld/dashboard/#/

 # References and resources